-\paragraph{\textsc{GenIE}} \cite{li-etal-2021-document} is originally proposed for argument extraction.
+\paragraph{\textsc{GenIE}} \cite{li-etal-2021-document} was originally proposed for argument extraction.
 Specifically, a document is provided with the trigger delimited by special tokens and a natural language template (similar to that of \degreesys) corresponding to the event type to extract arguments for.
-The model output is the template filled with arguments.
+The model output is the natural language template filled with arguments.
 We use \uiucsys for the full event extraction task by using \tanlsys as the trigger extractor and \uiucsys as the argument extractor.